 I’d only made morcilla a couple times, with limited success.
 Many versions are blood and seasonings and that’s it — they are brutal to stuff into casings and were the source of failure whenever I’d been around the process in the past.
 Besides, to my palate, the blood-only sausages were a bit too cakey; more blood cake and less sausage.
 They have a weird mouthfeel.

 I began researching blood sausages.
-Everyone who raises pigs or beeves makes them, it seems.
+Every culture that raises pigs or beef makes them, it seems.
 Some are sweet-savory, others just savory.
 Some have pork fat in them, some a little pork meat, too.
 Onions seem to be a constant.
 In European versions, raisins and nuts are common, particularly pine nuts and walnuts.
 Parsley is almost always around somewhere.

 So I decided to make a sausage bound with blood rather than a pure blood sausage.
-It would have pork shoulder and pork fat, parsley, onions and lots of ground bay leaves.
+It has pork shoulder and pork fat, parsley, onions and lots of ground bay leaves.
 (The recipe is below.)

 Fortunately I live in Northern California, where obtaining pork blood is as easy as emailing my local hog farmer, John Bledsoe.
 I love hearing “no problem,” when I ask him for crazy stuff like, oh, a gallon of pork blood.

 I woke up early Saturday, schlepped down to the Davis farmer’s market and picked up my blood, as well as a big slab of pork shoulder.
 I was eager to repay Ron for the wine grapes — not because I wanted to get it over with, but because I enjoy the interplay of favors that my world once revolved around.
 This is a life bound more closely to other people than is that lived by those who follow the principle of “neither a borrower nor a lender be.”